Do I Really Need a Radon Mitigation System?

 5 Facts About Radon You Probably Don’t Know

 What exactly is radon?
-Radon is an odorless and invisible radioactive gas that can be found in the soil and groundwater.
-When it builds up in your home, it can be hazardous to you and your family’s health.
-If you are wondering if you need a radon mitigation system installed, check out these 5 facts about radon!
+Radon is an odorless and invisible radioactive gas found in soil and groundwater.
+When it builds up in your home, it can be hazardous to your and your family’s health.
+If you are wondering if you need a radon mitigation system installed, check out these five facts about radon!

 Doctor looking at x-ray of lungs